My Rules for Writing

 -

-Symbolism can be taken literally or figuratively.
+The use of symbolism can be taken or displayed literally or figuratively.

 -